Rachael has been interested in many aspects of Japanese culture for a long time, and hopes other people can learn her sense of appreciation.

 Funerals in Shinto

 Shinto means "the way of the gods" and is a religion that sees the Earth as populated by myriads of spirits, or kami.
 Shinto is a simple religion primarily dealing with communication with these elusive, mysterious kami and rituals symbolizing purity and the life force of nature.
 Nearly all burial rituals in Japan performed prior to the 19th century were Buddhist, because as I've said before, Shinto lacks complicated beliefs about what happens to a person's spirit after death.
-In the 19th century, Shinto revivalists sought to make up for this lack and created a Shinto funerary system (Source: Synonym, link below).
+In the 19th century, Shinto revivalists sought to make up for this lack and created a Shinto funerary system (Source: Synonym).
 In these rituals, the burial and mourning process involves 20 steps, each named.
 Some of the ashes of the cremated deceased person are buried, while some of them are given to family members and placed in their home shrines.

 Things Associated With Death in Japanese Culture